Downfall (Matchbox Twenty song)

 "Downfall" is a song by American rock band Matchbox Twenty.
 The song was written by producer Matt Serletic and lead singer Rob Thomas.
-It was released in 2004 as the fourth single from their 2002 album, More Than You Think You Are, alongside "All I Need", which was released on the same day in Australia.
+It was released in February 2004 as the fourth US single from their 2002 album, More Than You Think You Are, alongside "All I Need", which was released on the same day in Australia.
 "Downfall" reached number 27 on the US Billboard Adult Top 40 chart in mid-2004.